danwilliams123/Supreme-Bot/README.md

 Issue tracker for SupremeAutoCheckout.
 Please track all issues here and they will be responded to and taken care of.

+Issues can be anything from bugs to feature requests to simple questions.
+Don't hesitate to submit one.

 Adding An Issue
 ===============